cudspan/schema/docs/page/HelloWorld.md

 # Wrap Up

-This is the simplest possible use of the DIF to load an entity into the
+This is the simplest possible use of the Data Ingestion Framework to load an entity into the
 {{ site.data.vars.Product_Short }} via a custom target.
 If you got this far, you know that you can produce DIF data and validate it.
 You know that you can deploy a DIF data server, and use it to serve up the DIF data.
 And you